Baijayanta2003/Python-Documentation-With-Sphinx/README.md

 sphinx-apidoc -o source/ ../ --force

 ```
-This command will generate `.rst` files in the `source` folder, one for each Python module, including an index file `(modules.rst)` that lists all the modules.
+20.This command will generate `.rst` files in the `source` folder, one for each Python module, including an index file `(modules.rst)` that lists all the modules.

 Now we are nearly done.
 Type: